michalyao/evermonkey/README.md

 * `evermonkey.token`: your developer token
 * `evermonkey.noteStoreUrl`: your API url
-* `evermonkey.highlightTheme`: code highlight theme.
-Use [highlight.js](https://highlightjs.org) as the lib.

-**If you get an Unexpected error, then you may have to check the configuration and restart the vscode.**

-## Markdown syntax

-* support code highlight.
-* support todolist.

 ## Known Issues

 * Open note in notebook may cause a mess, because unsupported transfer from enml to markdown.
 * You can report issues here [Github issues](https://github.com/michalyao/evermonkey/issues)

-TODOs:

-* More markdown syntax support.
-* Much better experience.

 -----------------------------------------------------------------------------------------------------------